goacs2python/GOACS2-Module-1-Animation-Problem-Set/README.md

-# Module 2 Part 1 Problems
+# Module 1 Animation Problems

-Please choose 5 of the problems from our assignment page to complete.
+Please choose 4 of the problems from our assignment page to complete.

 ---